Fandom has always been a challenging field to navigate.

 She also participated in the AITAF campaign, “I especially love how Joonas Suotamo threw his energy behind the campaign, too.”
 Referencing the Chewbacca actor’s promise to participate in the viral #BenSoloChallenge if fans got the fundraiser to $75,000.
 Vee noted that this is how the Ben Solo and Reylo community responds, “We turn those negative feelings into something positive.

 We really latched onto the AITAF campaign and poured a ton of energy and money into it.”
 She also pointed out that the fandom “decided to channel our misgivings with Episode IX into campaigns thanking Daisy Ridley and Kelly Marie Tran for their performances and role in shaping Star Wars.”
-Her favorite fundraising campaign, however, was the Reylo Charity Anthology, which raised $25,000 between two volumes for non-profits like RAICES, Save the Children, and many others.
+However, her favorite fundraising campaign was the Reylo Charity Anthology, which raised $25,000 between two volumes for non-profits like RAICES, Save the Children, and many others.

-For those who donate to the campaigns, Giacomo decided that she wanted to find another way to give back and incentivize supporters.
+Giacomo decided that she wanted to find another way to give back and incentivize supporters for those who donate to the campaigns.
 “For the past few weeks, I’ve been making little needle-felted blue butterflies inspired by [Star Wars Roll Out: Ben Solo and the Bug Hunters Chapter 2].
-For anyone who donates to the campaigns and shares a screencap confirmation with Giacomo, she is raffling off a handmade felted blue butterfly.
+She is raffling off a handmade felted blue butterfly for anyone who donates to the campaigns and shares a screencap confirmation with Giacomo.

 With two days left in the campaign, Whipple wanted to “thank everyone who donated to this cause.
 It has been such a bright spot for many during these tough times we’re living in, and I think this will all be something we can look back on with our Star Wars family and remember the positive impact we made.”

 The Ben Solo and Reylo fandom are just one part of the Star Wars fandom, but they deserve a round of applause for everything they have done.
-While the character of Ben Solo may have met an untimely demise in The Rise of Skywalker, fans keep the legacy alive through charitable acts of goodwill.
+While Ben Solo's character may have met an untimely demise in The Rise of Skywalker, fans keep the legacy alive through charitable acts of goodwill.

 Charles Soule’s auction ends on April 20th.
 At the time of this article’s publication, fans have raised nearly $15,000.